Leave in Australia

 Employees are entitled to 10 days of paid leave each year (some companies elect to provide paid leave) in case they have been subjected to family and/or domestic violence.

-Family and domestic violence refer to violent, threatening or other abusive behaviour by an employee's close relative that seeks to coerce, control or causes them harm or fear.
+Family and domestic violence refer to violent, threatening or other abusive behaviour by an employee's close relative that seeks to coerce, control or cause them harm or fear.
 A close relative is an employee's spouse, de facto partner, child, parent, grandparent, grandchild, sibling or in-laws.

 Community service leave